CornSnek/keystroke_player/README.md

     0 or without (=[0-9]+)? means it will loop forever.
     There can only be one.

+RepeatReset command = `rep_reset;`

+    Resets all counters in RepeatStart back to 0.
+This is used when Jump commands have been used since it doesn't reset any counters back to 0.

 MoveMouse command = `mm[ar]=[0-9\-]+,[0-9\-]+;`

     Moves mouse based on absolute (mma) or relative (mmr) of the screen.